Support groups: Make connections, get help

 - Is a mental health expert involved with the group?

-- What is a usual meeting like?
+- What is a typical meeting like?

-- Is it free, and if not what are the fees?
+- Is it free, and if not, what are the fees?

 - Promises of a sure cure for your disease or condition

 Getting the most out of a support group

 When you join a new support group, you may be nervous about sharing personal issues with people you don't know.
 At first, you may benefit from simply listening.
 Over time, however, contributing your own ideas and experiences may help you get more out of a support group.

 Try a support group for a few weeks.
 If it doesn't feel like a good fit for you, consider a different support group or a different support group format.